 The Regulatory Component reviews and approves the orientation presentations for new employees.
 Fundamental radiation safety rules and policies, use of protective clothing and personnel monitoring devices, prevention of internal exposure, limiting external radiation exposure, NCS, and CFFF emergency procedures are among the topics covered.
 To acquaint a new employee with basic regulations, selected parts of Title 10, Code of Federal Regulations, are discussed.
 The cognizant first level manager assigns an experienced employee the responsibility for indoctrinating and training a new employee in the proper procedures and precautions for performing each specific job task.
 The first level manager then evaluates the progress of the new employee and gradually increases job assignments until complete requirements of the subject job description are fulfilled.
 Failure to achieve minimum performance requirements is cause for a change in assignment, or for release from employment.
-Periodic refresher training is conducted in accordance with applicable regulations and Westinghouse policies and procedures.
-As the need arises, changes in regulations, changes in operating conditions and/or practices, and changes in administrative policies are also covered.
+Periodic refresher training is conducted in accordance with applicable regulations, changes in operating conditions and/or practices, and changes in administrative policies are also covered.